-Adjusting the charge of a system in the field must be based on determination of liquid subcooling and evaporator superheat.
-On a system with an expansion valve liquid subcooling is more representative of the charge than evaporator superheat but both measurements must be taken.
+Adjusting the charge of a system in the field must be based on determination of liquid sub-cooling and evaporator superheat.
+On a system with an expansion valve liquid sub-cooling is more representative of the charge than evaporator superheat but both measurements must be taken.

 For RN Series units selected as a DX Air Handling Unit, when charge is adjusted in the field, the total system charge must be written on the decal near the nameplate using a permanent marker.
-Ensure that the space served by the unit has a sufficient floor area in accordance with Table 22.
+Ensure that the space served by the unit has a sufficient floor area in accordance with Table 22 - Minimum Circulation Airflow and Room Area for a Given Charge on page 39.